Business Rates in Malvern Hills

 Except in the City of London where special arrangements apply, the rates are pooled by central government and redistributed to local councils according to the number of people living in the area.

 This money, together with revenue from council taxpayers, revenue support grant provided by the Government and certain other sums, is used to pay for the services provided by your local council and other local authorities in your area.
-More information on Business Rates can be found in our information leaflet.
+More information on Business Rates can be found here.

 Business Rates Revaluation 2017

-On 30 September 2016, the Valuation Office Agency will be publishing rateable values online which will apply to all business premises from 1 April 2017.
+On 30 September 2016, the Valuation Office Agency published rateable values online which will apply to all business premises from 1 April 2017.
 For more information visit www.gov.uk/voa/revaluation

 What are Business Rates?